NO-Product/everyaction-pipeline-cloud-python/README.md

 # Pipeline Cloud Database Connection
 [![License: CC BY-NC-SA 4.0](https://img.shields.io/badge/License-CC%20BY--NC--SA%204.0-lightgrey.svg)](https://creativecommons.org/licenses/by-nc-sa/4.0/)

 This project demonstrates how to connect to a database service called Pipeline Cloud using Python.
-It includes two approaches: a vanilla connection using `pyodbc`.
+It includes two approaches: a vanilla connection using `pyodbc` and a more advanced connection using `SQLAlchemy`.

 To utilise this connection method, you will require a 'headless user' (service account), that is linked with your primary Azure MFA user account.
 For more details on this process, you can speak with your Bonterra account manager.